 Margaret has publicly stated that although she did fake a few

-phenomena to catch the investigators in action, they were not responsible
+phenomena to catch the investigators in action, they were not

-activity that went on in our house."
+the strange activity that went on in our house."

 Peggy Hodgson remained in the house until her death in 2003.
 Grosse